The homology of the Temperley-Lieb algebras: Introduction

 The Jones-Wenzl projector exists if and only if the trivial module $\t$ is projective.
 Moreover, when the ground ring $R$ is a field, there is a simple and explicit criterion for the existence of $\JW_n$, given in terms of the parameter $a$.
 Thus, when this criterion holds, the vanishing of $\Tor_\ast^{\tl_n(a)}(\t,\t)$ and $\Ext^\ast_{\tl_n(a)}(\t,\t)$ in positive degrees follows immediately.

-Our own Theorems~\ref{theorem-invertible} and~\ref{theorem-vanishing-range} are in general far stronger than the vanishing results obtained from the existence of $\JW_n$, as they do not require~$R$ to be a field, and the constraints are weaker: namely that~$a$ is invertible, or~$a=v+v^{-1}$ is not invertible, for the two theorems respectively.
+Our own Theorems~\ref{theorem-invertible} and~\ref{theorem-vanishing-range} are in general far stronger than the vanishing results obtained from the existence of $\JW_n$, as they do not require~$R$ to be a field, and the constraints are weaker.
 Indeed, in the case of $n$ even, Theorems~\ref{theorem-invertible} and~\ref{theorem-sharpness} are the final word on vanishing, since they imply that the homology and cohomology of $\tl_n(a)$ vanish in all positive degrees if and only if $a$ is invertible.
 However, in the case of $n$ odd and $R$ a field, there are some situations where our theorems do not incorporate all vanishing results given by the existence of $\JW_n$.
 These cases are encapsulated in the following.

-\begin{abcthm} Let~$n=2k+1$, and let~$R$ be a field whose characteristic does not divide $\binom{k}{r}$ for any~$1\leq r\leq k$.
+\begin{abcthm} Let~$n=2k+1$, and let~$R$ be a field whose characteristic does not divide $\binom{k}{t}$ for any~$1\leq t\leq k$.
 Let~$v$ be a unit in~$R$ and assume that~$a=v+v^{-1}=0$.
 Then $\Tor_\ast^{\tl_n(0)}(\t,\t)$ and $\Ext_{\tl_n(0)}^\ast(\t,\t)$ vanish in positive degrees. \end{abcthm}

+As with Theorem~\ref{theorem-vanishing-range}, the assumption that~$a=v+v^{-1}$ for~$v$ a unit can be removed in this result.

-Combining this with Theorem~\ref{theorem-invertible} yields rather comprehensive vanishing results when~$R$ is a field with appropriate characteristic.
+Combining Theorem~\ref{thm-JW} with Theorem~\ref{theorem-invertible} yields rather comprehensive vanishing results when~$R$ is a field with appropriate characteristic.
 For example, it now follows that when $R$ is any field, the homology and cohomology of $\tl_3(v+v^{-1})$ vanish regardless of the choice of $v$.
 Similarly, the homology and cohomology of $\tl_5(v+v^{-1})$ will vanish over any field and for any value of $v$, except possibly in characteristic $2$ when $v+v^{-1}=0$.
+Since the first appearance of our paper, Sroka \cite{Sroka} has used related techniques to show that when~$n$ is odd the~$\Tor$ groups vanish in all positive degrees, for any choice of~$R$.

 The next few sections of this introduction will discuss the proofs of our main results in some detail.